 Students will be asked to provide a guarantor to guarantee their liabilities.

 Under recent legislation, all deposits paid on rented properties now have to be registered in a Government approved protection scheme.
 This provides a completely independent arbitration service in the unlikely event of a dispute at the end of your tenancy relating to the return of your deposit.
 Once your deposit has been paid and any cheques have cleared into the bank, we will protect your deposit and your lead tenant will receive confirmation of this from the approved provider, my|deposits).

-We also make an administration charge of £25 (including VAT) if:
+We also charge a fee of £25 (including VAT) if: